JuliaCloud/AWSClusterManagers.jl/README.md

 To run the online Docker tests you'll need to have [Docker](https://www.docker.com/community-edition) installed.
-Additionally you'll also need access to pull down the image "292522074875.dkr.ecr.us-east-1.amazonaws.com/julia-baked" using your current AWS profile.
+Additionally you'll also need access to pull down the image "468665244580.dkr.ecr.us-east-1.amazonaws.com/julia-baked" using your current AWS profile.
 If your current profile doesn't have access then ask `@sudo` in [#techsupport](https://invenia.slack.com/messages/C02A3K084/) to "Please grant account ID <ACCOUNT_ID> permissions to the [`julia-baked`](https://console.aws.amazon.com/ecs/home?region=us-east-1#/repositories/julia-baked#permissions) repo".
 Make sure to replace `<ACCOUNT_ID>` with the results of `aws sts get-caller-identity --query Account`.

 ### Online AWS Batch tests

-To run the online AWS Batch tests you need all of the requirements as specified in [Online Docker tests](#online-docker-tests) and one of the following:
+To run the online AWS Batch tests you need all of the requirements as specified in [Online Docker tests](#online-docker-tests), the current AWS profile should have an aws-batch-manager-test stack running and `AWS_STACKNAME` needs to be set.

-- The current AWS profile uses the Invenia "legacy" account ID (292522074875)
-- The current AWS profile has an aws-batch-manager-test stack running and `AWS_STACKNAME` is set

 To make an aws-batch-manager-test compatible stack you can use the included CloudFormation template [batch.yml](test/batch.yml).
 Alternatively you should be able to use your own